HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 # Neko Virtual Machine

-Before reading this part of the documentation, it is recommend to have already read the [C FFI](/doc/ffi) Documentation or to have a good knowledge of it.
+Before reading this part of the documentation, it is recommended to have already read the [C FFI](/doc/ffi) Documentation or to have a good knowledge of it.

 ## Running the VM

 The Neko Virtual Machine is one binary called `neko` included in the Neko distribution.
 You can call it anytime using `neko (file)` in order to execute the specified bytecode file.

 Bytecode files are precompiled Neko sources and have the `.n` extension.
-They are searched in local directories but also using the `NEKOPATH` environment variable which can list several search paths separated by `:`.
-Each bytecode `.n` file is also called a *Module*.
+They are searched in local directories, but also using the `NEKOPATH` environment variable which can list several search paths separated by `:`.
+Each bytecode `.n` file is called a *Module*.

 ## Libraries

 Each `.ndll` file is neko library.
-It is a shared library (`.so` or `.dll`) linked with the Neko Library (`libneko.so` or `neko.lib`).
-Each Neko Library can contain several primitives that can be used from a Neko program.
+It's just a shared library (`.so` or `.dll`) linked with the Neko Library (`libneko.so` or `neko.lib`).
+Each Neko Library can contain several primitives that can then be used from a Neko program.
 Neko libraries are also searched the same way as Modules, using `NEKOPATH`.

 ## Exports

 Each Neko module has a global object named `$exports`.
-The module can set fields into this object in order to export some values that will be usable from other modules :
+The module can set fields in this object in order to export values that will be usable from other modules :

 ```neko
 $exports.log = function() { $print("log test") };